Report offers guidelines to help prevent viruses from tainting biopharmaceutical drugs.

 In many cases, contamination incidents were first detected because cells were dying or didn’t look healthy.
 In two cases, the cells looked normal but the viral contamination was detected by required safety testing.
 The most commonly used test takes at least two weeks to yield results, so the contaminating virus can spread further through the manufacturing process before it is detected.

 Some companies also use a faster test based on polymerase chain reaction (PCR) technology, but this test has to be customized to look for specific DNA sequences, so it works best when the manufacturers know of specific viruses that are most likely to be found in their manufacturing processes.

 “This work demonstrates how sharing of data and information yield better understanding of difficult problems in manufacturing biologics,” says Janet Woodcock, director of the Center for Drug Evaluation and Research at the FDA, who was not involved in the study.
-“Innovators contemplating new processes or product may be able to avoid pitfalls or disasters by learning from the collective past experiences documented here.”
+“Innovators contemplating new processes or products may be able to avoid pitfalls or disasters by learning from the collective past experiences documented here.”

 Many of the CAACB member companies are exploring new technologies to inactivate or remove viruses from cell culture media before use, and from products during purification.
 Additionally, companies are developing rapid virus detection systems that are both sensitive and able to detect a broad spectrum of viruses.